Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Julian jumped to his feet as well as the coffee ran over the table and flooded his lap.
 He swatted it off then gave Xiù a shocked look that asked *’what do we do?’*

 "You clean up," she told him.
-"I’ll…" she waved a finger generally toward the door.
+"I’ll..." she waved a finger generally toward the door.

 Allison was slumped against the wall in the decontamination chamber with her elbows on her knees and her fingers in her hair.
 The moment Xiù sat down next to her she was grabbed and held painfully tight, and there was nothing she could do except wrap Allison up in her arms and whisper encouragement softly to her in whatever words, and whatever language, came to mind.

 Julian emerged a minute or two later wearing fresh new clothes, sat down on Allison’s other side and wrapped her up as well, and together they did everything they could to make her feel loved.

 Eventually, it worked.
-She took a huge shuddering breath, sniffed and sat a little more upright, pushing her hair back out of her face. "...God dammit…"
+She took a huge shuddering breath, sniffed and sat a little more upright, pushing her hair back out of her face. "...God dammit..."

-"Hey…" Julian soothed the back of her neck.
+"Hey..."
+Julian soothed the back of her neck.
 "It’s okay."

 She sniffed and wiped her nose.
 "Are you okay?
 I wasn’t thinking straight, did I get coffee on you?"

 "It’s fine."

 "Jesus, I’m still sorry.
 Really.
-I was just…"
+I was just..."

 "Hurt?"
 Xiù suggested.